 It is a contributing factor in a diamond's cut grade.
 The girdle is where the diamond is set and held securely in place in a piece of jewelry.
 The girdle reduces the risk of damage on the diamond when jewelers work with it.
 A standard round diamond has 16 "valley" and 16 "hill" poistions, where the girdle rises and falls.
 Girdle thickness is reported as a range of thick to thin.
 Girdles can be rough (unpolished), polish (unfaceted) or polished and faceted.
-Today, it is more common to have polished and faceted girdles.
+Today, it is common for modern girdles to be polished and faceted.
 In some fancy shapes such as Emerald cuts and Asscher cuts, girdles are polished but not faceted.Shop Diamonds

 Extremely Thin: The girdle is very, very small, almost not visible.
 It may be susceptible to chipping or breaking.
 It will have a significant impact on the cut grade of the diamond.
 Diamond depth may be shallow.